googleapis/google-cloud-cpp/google/cloud/spanner/benchmarks/README.md

 to the [Authentication Overview][authentication-quickstart] if they need a more in-depth discussion.

+Examine the [spanner roles][spanner-roles-link] to chose a role for the principal used to run these benchmarks.
+The principa should have (at least) the permissions granted by the `roles/spanner.databaseAdmin` role.

 ### Running the benchmark

 By default the benchmarks run simple smoke tests, the intention is for these